fivexl/right-start-tools/right-start-tools/generate_sso_profiles_config/README.md

+It’s a simple Python script with no dependencies other than `boto3`.
+This script allows you to list your AWS Organization accounts and automatically generate AWS SSO `[profile ...]` blocks that can be appended to your `~/.aws/config`.
+You can customize things like SSO start URL, AWS region, and permission sets directly in the script’s configuration section.

 # How to generate profiles for AWS SSO config
 1. Install boto3
 2. Get into the management account with access to the AWS Organizations service.
 Using aws-vault.